 However, you need to have a deeper understanding of where your business or brand stands when it comes to digital marketing.
 Quality digital marketing practices benefit both the business and the target market.

-This is possible through a comprehensive audit of each digital marketing strategy that you implement.
+This is possible through a comprehensive audit of each digital marketing strategy you implement.
 Business success is not contingent on implementing a strategy.
 You also need to conduct a reality check regularly through audits.